Disclosure: This post is brought to you by La Roche-Posay.

-1. A blackhead is a clogged pore with a bit of oil that’s open to the air—oxidation turns it black.
 While nose strips help to remove the discoloration, those are not effective with actually cleaning the pores.
 To remove oil buildup it’s important to schedule regular professional facials.
 Licensed cosmetologists have an entire arsenal of tools designed to clean pores on a deeper level.

-2. There is a direct correlation between what you eat and how your skin looks.
 While Dr. Tamara Lazic-Strugar didn’t agree with me that going vegan is the best solution for treating acne, she stated that there is scientific evidence that certain foods are affecting the way your skin looks.
 Some of the foods that Dr. Lazic-Strugar recommended avoiding are sugary treats such as bread and sweets and diary (especially low-fat milk).

-3. Most do-it-yourself acne tricks you can find online are ineffective.
 Dr. Lazic-Strugar mentioned that the majority of DIY acne masks and all sort of at home acne hacks are not actually treating acne.
 In fact, those at home remedies could actually provoke acne development!
 From all the acne solutions Dr. Lazic-Strugar recommended using clinically tested ones.
 Such skincare products for acne-prone skin do not cost a fortune.
 For instance, a three-step Effaclar System by La Roche-Posay goes for $29.99 and will last you for a few months.
 I’ve been using the system for a few months and I already see an improvement of my mild acne situation!

-4. Proper cleansing is the most important part of your acne fighting game.
 It might be repetitive to even mention, but if you have acne-prone skin you can’t afford not removing makeup before going to bed.
 In fact, just cleansing might not be even enough if you are wearing a heavy foundation.
 Think about a two-step cleansing solution.
 First step is to remove makeup with a micellar water or any other not oil-based solution.
 Second step is to wash your face with a Salicylic Acid based cleanser.

 My current two-step cleansing routine incorporates the following products: